mnh86/NimbleAutoRoutines/README.md

 ## Other Info

 - During a running routine, air will automatically be let out every 5 mins for a duration of 1.5 seconds to help reduce air buildup in the tube assembly.
-- If a temperature fault is detected during a running routine, it will stop and switch to IDLE mode.
-- Some protections have been made to reduce wild swings in position when changing speed or cycling through routines, but it is possible not all scenarios have been caught yet.
-Take care with the settings to your speed, stroke and texture settings.
-Too high and it can trip a temperature fault, especially on Random mode.
+- Some protections have been made to reduce wild swings in position when changing speed or cycling through routines, but may need additional tuning.

 ## Attributions